getnamo/SocketIOClient-Unreal/README.md

 ![IMG](http://i.imgur.com/Ed01Jq0.png)

-Instead of using *Emit* you use *Emit With Callback* and by default the target is the owning actor blueprint so you can leave that parameter blank and simply type your function name e.g. *OnEcho* function.
+Instead of using *Emit* you use *Emit With Callback* and by default the target is the calling blueprint so you can leave that parameter blank and simply type your function name e.g. *OnEcho* function.

 ![IMG](http://i.imgur.com/hXMXDd2.png)